 We’ve prepared a perfect playlist for this experience.
 Listen now!

-Enjoy the day to relax
+1. Take the opportunity to relax

-Historical Center, Salvador – BA.
+Historic Center, Salvador – BA.

 Phone: (71) 2201-6300

-No Day Use.
+There is no Day Use.

-Carnival all year round
+2. Carnival all year long

-Address: Praça Ramos de Queirós, s / n – Pelourinho, Salvador – BA, 40026-055
+Address: Praça Ramos de Queirós, no number – Pelourinho, Salvador – BA, 40026-055

-Art to avoid the rain
+3. Art to send the rain away

 Location: Av.
 Cardeal da Silva, 158, Rio Vermelho, Salvador.